FAQ – Frequently Asked Questions

 In brief, we need you to provide the grades for the current (or last) academic year and the grades for the academic year just before.
-E.g. your are a student during the academic year 2016-2017, you should provide the grades available for the academic year 2015-2016 and the grades available for the academic year 2016-2017.
+E.g., you are a student during the academic year2018-2019, you should provide the grades for the academic year 2017-2018and the grades available for the academic year2018-2019.

 - Can I apply if I have already completed (or am in the process of completing) a Master’s degree?
 If you already have (or if you are completing) a Master’s degree, you are still eligible for EPOG.
 In this case, you should provide us with the grades of the last two years of studies (including that of the current year, if you are still studying).

 - Is it necessary to be fluent in English?
 The EPOG course will be taught in the English language (except for a few optional courses).
 It is therefore crucial that you are able to understand classes, read documents, express yourself clearly and write essays in English.
 This is why we require non-native speakers to provide proof of their language ability (see the admission page for details on minimum test requirements).